Toastique

 Advertising

 When you first walk into Mani Osteria & Bar (“mani” means hands in Italian), what hits you is that pleasant, smoky aroma that accompanies a wood-burning oven.
 Next, you’ll pick up the faint scents of oregano, basil, and other traditional Italian spices used to make pizza, pasta, and everything else that pleases the stomach.
-Small plates, local ingredients, and homemade flavors make this a must-visit.
+Mani Osteria has been doing it well since 2011 with small plates, local ingredients, and homemade flavors that make this a must-visit.
 Be prepared for generous portions of cheese, olive oil, and spices in everything from the pappardelle to the butternut squash soup and the “pasta messy” for the kids.

 Hidden in the back of a suburban shopping center, you might miss Ayse’s Turkish Café if you’re not looking for it.
 You can call it a hidden gem, but to us, this is just a great local destination.
 And we can happily overlook the whole “let’s see if we can find it” aspect of dining here.
+Ayses Turkish Café calls itself the real deal, and it really is.
 Try the pepper lamb dolma and chicken with chickpeas, and grab some dessert before leaving.

 Recommended